-If activation of dynamic labels is done by clicking at HOT AREAS, the user needs to know where these clickable areas are.
-You can provide visual clues such as drawn bounds or small circles to indicate where label activation is possible.
-Many graphics, however, implicitly show areas, e.g. in a map the bounds for different labelling are quite obvious.
+If activation of dynamic labels is done by clicking on HOT AREAS, the user needs to know where these clickable areas are.
+You can provide visual clues, such as drawn bounds or small circles, to indicate where label activation is possible.
+Many graphics, however, implicitly show areas, e.g. on a map, in which the bounds for different labeling are quite obvious.
 You can also use ROLL-OVER and a SWITCH BETWEEN OBJECT STATES in combination.
-Moving the mouse over an area can popup the label temporarily and clicking the mouse will keep it permanently.
-The roll-over label could actually differ from the "permanent" label: it can act as a label preview (for large sized labels) or as an indicator that a dynamic label is available (e.g. a "click here" popup or highlighting the bounds of the HOT AREA).
+Moving the mouse over an area can popup the label temporarily and clicking with the mouse will keep it permanently.
+The roll-over label could actually differ from the "permanent" label: it can act as a label preview (for large-sized labels) or as an indicator that a dynamic label is available (e.g. a "click here" popup or highlighting the bounds of the HOT AREA).